danial-k/docker-compose-intro/nginx-load-balancer/README.md

 nginx:1.17.0
 ```

-Repeatedly visiting http://127.0.0.1:3031/ should alternate between the hostnames in a round-robin manner.
+Repeatedly visiting http://127.0.0.1:3031/ should alternate between the hostnames in a round-robin manner, as before.